-2. Activity: Which Matters Most?
+2. Activity: Who Needs More Help?
 (15 minutes)

 Have participants turn to talk to the people near them.
 Encourage them to talk to about two or three people.
-Begin by having everyone say his or her first name to the small group.
-Then begin the activity.
+Have everyone say his or her first name to the small group, and then begin the activity.

 Say that you're going to give three different situations that small groups should work on one at a time.
 Explain that there is no right or wrong answer.
+Say: What's important is to talk about which one is most important to you and why.